dhrubo55/personal-blog/content/posts/day97-part3.md

 - Processing large datasets
 - Proven bottleneck exists

 **Rule:** Measure first.
-Optimize second.
-Add concurrency only when there's clear benefit.
+Prove the bottleneck.
+Then add concurrency.
+Concurrency adds complexity.
+Complexity adds bugs.
+Only pay that cost when the benefit is real.

 ---